jessegl97/Temperature-and-Immunity-2022/Analysis/README.md

 ##DATA FILES##
 ---------------------------------
-*Where available, .Rmd scipts are most up to date*

-Data_Formatting_TI22.Rmd
+Data_Formatting_TI22.R > Stored locally
-In this script, I combine my individual .csv documents into one document for all analyses: ti_merged_data.csv
+In this script, I combine my individual .csv documents into one document for all analyses: TI22_merged_data.csv

-Antibody_Analysis.R
-Preliminary analysis of antibody levels

-Eye Score_Analysis.R
-Preliminary analysis of eye score

-Haptoglobin_Analysis.R
-Preliminary analysis of haptoglobin levels.
-I will likely not use this because of fatal errors in the assay.

-Phagocytosis_Analysis.R
-Preliminary analysis of phagocytosis assay

-Phagocytosis_Analysis.Rmd
-Analysis of phagocytosis assay - most up to date

-Fever_Analysis.R
-Preliminary analysis of fever assay

-Fever_Analysis.Rmd
-Analysis of fever assay - working on this

-Mass_Analysis.R
-Preliminary analysis of mass data
+Various dataCleaning_x documents prep analyses for each bioassay

+TI22_AnalysisV2.R is living analysis document.

+TI22_variabilityV2.R is living analysis document.